 Having a good GMAT score will make your application more appealing.
 Once the desired score is attained, the next step is to prepare for the other essential components required for your application.
 Now is the time to polish your application, gather impressive letters of recommendation, and write a great essay.
 Begin interview preparations as soon as you know that your score lies in the required range, as chances are high that you will be able to proceed to the next stage of admission.

-Quality Tips on Harvard University GMAT Cut Off to Know Where You Stand:
+Harvard University GMAT Scores: Know Where You Stand

 Here are some pointers that will help you understand what areas of your application you should focus on.
 For some, it can be retaking the test, and for others, it can be working on other aspects like their application or interpersonal skills to stand out.